stephaniebonds/stephaniebonds.github.io/_pages/research.md

 * Parent-Child Preferences and Secondary School Choice: Evidence from Kenya
 * Learning at Home During the Covid-19 Pandemic in Kenya
-* Demand for Storybooks in Kenya with Joan Hamory, Edward Miguel, and Michael Walker (fieldwork complete)
+* Demand for Storybooks in Kenya (with Joan Hamory, Edward Miguel, and Michael Walker)
-* Promoting Child Reading in Kenya with Joan Hamory, Edward Miguel, and Michael Walker (fieldwork in progress)
+* Promoting Child Reading in Kenya (with Joan Hamory, Edward Miguel, and Michael Walker)